locationtech/geomesa/docs/user/datastores/query_interceptor.rst

           "sftName" = [
             { size = 1,  duration = "60 days" }
             { size = 10, duration = "3 days"  }
             {            duration = "1 day"   }
           ]
         }
       }
     }

-Percentages can be defined in decimal form. e.g. .1 corresponds to 10%.
+Sampling percentages can be defined in decimal form. e.g. .1 corresponds to 10%.
 Any query smaller than the first size will return 100% of the records.
 For example:

 .. code-block:: none